deckerweb/woocommerce-delivery-notes/readme.txt

 * .pot file (`woocommerce-delivery-notes.pot`) for translators is also always included :)
 * *Your translation? - [Just send it in](http://genesisthemes.de/en/contact/)*

-Credit where credit is due: This plugin here is inspired and based on the work of Steve Clark, Trigvvy Gunderson and PiffPaffPuff and the awesome "Jigoshop Delivery Notes" plugin!
+Credit where credit is due: This plugin here is inspired and based on the work of Steve Clark, Trigvvy Gunderson and the awesome "Jigoshop Delivery Notes" plugin!
 See below how you can contribute to the further development of both:

 = Contribute =
 Since this is a fork I've made the plugin available in a developer repository at GitHub just like the original.